With 1920 postmark, mail is delivered to Michigan home 100 years late

 “What we typically find is that old letters and postcards — sometimes purchased at flea markets, antique shops and even online — are reentered into our system,” she continued.
 “The end result is what we do best — as long as there is a deliverable address and postage, the card or letter gets delivered.”

 In recent weeks, the Postal Service has been embroiled in political wrangling.
-Postmaster General Louis DeJoy is at the center of an investigation spearheaded by House Democrats, amid accusations in years past he pressured employees at his company to make donations to his preferred GOP politicians.
+Postmaster General Louis DeJoy is at the center of an investigation spearheaded by House Democrats amid accusations in years past he pressured employees at his company to make donations to his preferred GOP politicians.

-There have also been significant delays in mail delivery since DeJoy took over as Postmaster General in June, as well as mounting controversy over the efficacy and reliability of mail-in voting.
+There have also been significant delays in mail delivery since DeJoy took over as postmaster general in June, as well as mounting controversy over the efficacy and reliability of mail-in voting.

 In this case, though, the decades-long delivery delay had nothing to do with politics.